Michael Schenker

 Michael Schenker (born 10 January 1955) is a German guitarist.
 He played in the rock band UFO and leads the Michael Schenker Group (MSG).
 He was an early member of the hard rock band Scorpions, a band co-founded by his elder brother Rudolf Schenker.
 In the mid-1970s, Schenker joined UFO, playing lead and rhythm guitar.
 He left the band in 1978 to briefly rejoin Scorpions for the recording of Lovedrive, and then to form MSG.
-He has rejoined UFO three times, producing an album each time.
+He rejoined UFO three times, producing an album each time.
 Schenker continues to perform and record.
-He is regarded as one of the most influential guitarists of the 1970s, and has been called "a legendary figure in the history of metal guitar."
+He is regarded as one of the most influential guitarists of the 1970s, and has been called "a legendary figure in the history of metal guitar".

 Career

 Early career and rise to fame: Scorpions and UFO

 Schenker started playing guitar at nine years old.
 His brother Rudolf got a Gibson Flying V guitar for his birthday, which captured his imagination.
-His main influences were Jimmy Page, George Harrison, Jeff Beck, Eric Clapton, Leslie West, Johnny Winter, Steve Marriott and Rory Gallagher.
-He played his first gig when he was 11, with Rudolf and the Scorpions in a nightclub.
+His main influences were Jimmy Page, George Harrison, Jeff Beck, Eric Clapton, Leslie West, Johnny Winter, Steve Marriott, and Rory Gallagher.

+He played his first gig at 11, with Rudolf and the Scorpions at a nightclub.

 Schenker played with the Scorpions on their debut Lonesome Crow at the age of 16.

-After recording their first album, the Scorpions opened for then-up-and-coming UK band UFO in Germany.
+After recording their first album, the Scorpions opened for then–up-and-coming UK band UFO in Germany.
 Schenker was invited to be lead guitarist for UFO (taking over from Bernie Marsden, himself a temporary replacement for Larry Wallis who had in turn taken over for the departed Mick Bolton).
 With Rudolf's blessing, Schenker accepted.

-Schenker cowrote most of the songs on UFO's major label (Chrysalis Records) debut Phenomenon.
-His career with UFO was turbulent, sometimes walking off mid-song and causing shows to be cancelled.
+Schenker co-wrote most of the songs on UFO's major label (Chrysalis Records) debut Phenomenon.
+His career with UFO was turbulent, with him sometimes walking off mid-song and causing shows to be cancelled.
 Despite successful albums and tours, Schenker unequivocally quit UFO after their show in Palo Alto, California, on 29 October 1978.
-During this tour the band had recorded six concerts, from which selected tracks would make up their live album Strangers in the Night, released after he left the band.
+During this tour, the band had recorded six concerts, from which selected tracks would make up their live album Strangers in the Night, released after he left the band.
 "Phil Mogg later claimed that I left UFO over a disagreement about which version of 'Rock Bottom' appeared on Strangers," Schenker recalled, "but don't believe everything you read."